kabir-rab/json-reader/README.md

 ExePath=Node\node.exe
 Script=..\MigrationService\index.js

-......a lot more
+...... and lots more
 ```

 Add the following to the very bottom of this file and save it.
-_Please make sure you amend the script path below to reflect the folder name you have given during extracting the GitHub repository in the few steps previously._
+_Please make sure you amend the **script** path below to reflect the folder name you have given during extracting the GitHub repository few steps above._
 ```
 [jsonreader]
 Identity=Qlik.jsonreader